Best Southwest Airlines Credit Cards (October 2024)

 MoneyGeek partners with leading industry experts and advertisers to help you get to your financial happy place.
 Our content is accurate when posted but offers may change over time.
 We may receive compensation for partner advertisements, but our editorial team independently reviews and ranks products.
 Learn more about our editorial policies.

 For most folks who regularly fly Southwest Airlines, the Southwest Rapid Rewards® Priority Credit Card provides the best value and perks.
 It has the highest annual fee among co-branded Southwest cards, but it also lets you enjoy the highest rewards and most perks.
-If you prefer more flexibility with your points, the Chase Sapphire Preferred® Card is another strong option.
+If you prefer a more flexible points system where you can transfer to other airline or hotel partners, the Chase Sapphire Preferred® Card is another strong option.
 We’ve selected the top Southwest cards to help every type of traveler maximize rewards based on their spending habits.

 Why You Can Trust Our Picks